Location

 Unless you have a specific interest sanctioned by the Central government, travelers are advised to steer clear of political discussions and protests.
 Vietnam is an independent Socialist country with a diverse population of some 100 million and the huge burden of self-rule, modernization and economic stability after centuries of colonialism, warfare and social upheaval.

 The only politics a traveler should be interested in is how to behave and where to spend their money.
-If tourists come for prostitution or drugs (both with are heavily prohibited by Vietnamese law) then a culture will develop around those things.
+If tourists come for prostitution or drugs (both of which are heavily prohibited by Vietnamese law) then a culture will develop around those things.
+Comparatively new to the international tourist trade, your overriding concern should be to encourage conservation, politeness, tolerance and honesty.
+Leave internal Vietnamese politics to the Vietnamese.

 Vietnam is a beautiful, exotic and spectacular country with friendly people, a world famous cuisine, great beaches, lush rain forests, unique fauna and flora, fascinating tribal groups and enough adventure destinations to satisfy even the most jaded of travelers.